J-c0d3-4Fun/python-fun/readme.md

 #Nesting
 - Sometimes you’ll want to store multiple dictionaries in a list, or a list of items as a value in a dictionary.
 This is called nesting.
 - You can nest dictionaries  inside a list, a list of items inside a dictionary, or even a dictionary inside another dictionary

+Input() Function
+- The input() function pauses your program and waits for the user to enter some text.
+- Once Python receives the user’s input, it assigns that input to a variable to make it convenient for you to work with.